isayevlab/pKa-ANI/README.md

 ##### **1. PYTORCH and TORCHANI:**

-Prior to the installation of torch and torchani user should make sure miniconda/anaconda and pytorch is installed
+Prior to the installation of torch and torchani user should make sure miniconda/anaconda is installed

 Install Pytorch for your system from: https://pytorch.org/get-started/locally/